Sharmiajith/Loola-TV-Live-Streaming-Backend-Platform/README.md

 * Real-time chat
 * Stream analytics
 * Multi-platform streaming
+* YouTube/Facebook/Twitch integration
+* Stream recording using FFmpeg
+* Multiple video quality/transcoding support
 * Admin dashboard
-* JWT authentication
 * Docker deployment
 * Production WSGI server configuration

 ## 🎯 Project Objective

-The main objective of this project is to develop a modular and scalable backend for a live streaming platform using Python, Flask, and MySQL.
-The architecture provides a foundation for integrating live video streaming, stream management, authentication, analytics, and other platform services.
+The main objective of this project is to develop a modular and scalable backend for a live streaming platform using **Python, Flask, MySQL, WebSocket, and FFmpeg**.

+The architecture provides a foundation for integrating **live video streaming, stream management, real-time communication, authentication, analytics, multimedia processing, and other platform services**.

 ## 👩‍💻 Author